xiento-sys/Xiento-s-Cyberdeck-Retro-Futuristic-Tweaks/README.md

 ### Clarity Fixes

-There are some clarity fixes that were not listed here, as they were pretty small — _literally_.
-In fact, there's a LOT of them: 337, to be exact (excluding the 40 bitmaps taken up by the boot animaton).
+There are centering and clarity fixes that were not listed here, as they were pretty small — _literally_.
+In fact, there's a LOT of bitmaps involved with this theme: 337, to be exact (excluding the 40 bitmaps taken up by the boot animaton).
 I've made sure that every bitmap has been reworked and there are absolutely zero blurry elements in this theme.
 This should be the answer for anyone who was left unsatisfied with the blurry elements in the base theme.

 ---